BugSwarm/common/README.md

 # Common Library
-Library of common modules used by multiple BugSwarm components
+Library of common modules used throughout the BugSwarm toolset